A trial looking at denosumab for early breast cancer (D-CARE)

 Trial design

-• People in group 1 have denosumab as an injection under the skin (subcutaneous injection Open a glossary item) once a month for 6 months and then once every 3 months for the next 4 and a half years
+People had denosumab (or the placebo) as an injection under the skin.
+They had treatment once a month for 6 months, then once every 3 months for 4 and a half years.

 Side effects